Führermuseum: Altaussee salt mines

 The noted Ghent Altarpiece – the stealing of which had caused Jacques Jaujard to protest vehemently and temporarily lose his job – arrived in the salt mine from Neuschwanstein in the autumn of 1944, and Michelangelo's Bruges Madonna in October of that year.
-Detailed records were kept at Dresden and moved to Schloss Weißenstein at the end of the war, where they were confiscated by the Russians, but these were primarily of the paintings stored in Munich in the Fuhrerbau.
+Detailed records were kept at Dresden and moved to Schloss Weißenstein at the end of the war, where they were confiscated by the Soviets, but these were primarily of the paintings stored in Munich in the Fuhrerbau.

 Also in the Altausee repository was The Plague in Florence by Hans Makart, a favorite of Hitler's.
 It had been given to him by Mussolini after Hitler had asked for it numerous times.

 In April 1945, Supreme Allied Commander Dwight D. Eisenhower gave up Berlin as a "prestige objective" that would not be worth the troops killed in order to take it – the death toll was estimated at 100,000 – and ordered the Third and Seventh Armies to turn south, towards what the Allies feared might be an "Alpine Redoubt" from which Hitler or fanatical Nazis could operate a harassing guerilla campaign.
 The area was known to have hidden caches of arms and supplies, and intelligence reports had told of SS units moving from Berlin into that area.
 This new strategy meant that Neuschwanstein and Altausee would be overrun, and the "Monuments Men" would be able to verify and recover the important art repositories that their information said were located in those places.